Track 1: Self-service Dashboard with Logi Report

 Next we will remove the parameter share between the two components to see how many parameters we need to specify.

-- Select Enter Parameter Values on the toolbar to access the Enter Parameter Values dialog box again.
+- Select the Enter Parameter Values button on the toolbar to access the Enter Parameter Values dialog box again.
 Now it lists separate pairs of the Start Date, End Date, and Territory/Shipper parameters that the two library components apply.
 Close the dialog box.

 You can run a report in Web Report Studio or Page Report Studio within JDashboard.
-In this task, we run a web report inside JDashboard without going to the resource tree on the Server Console.
+In this task, we run a web report inside JDashboard without going to the resource tree in the Server Console.